matplotlib/mpl-altair/_posts/plotting-overview.md

 )
 ```
 ## Matplotlib
 Matplotlib is a powerful object-oriented procedural plotting library.
-Instead of linking data with encoding channels, Matplotlib uses an object-oriented interface to place objects on a canvas.
+The general process to create a Matplotlib plot is to first create a figure (canvas) and one or more subplots (which are objects that encapsulate plot data to facilitate adding multiple plots to a single canvas) and then add objects to the subplots (like axes, which contain glyphs, etc.).
+So, instead of linking data with encoding channels, Matplotlib uses an object-oriented interface to place objects on a canvas.

-The general thought process is to create a plot:
+The general thought process is to create the canvas/subplots:
 ```python
 fig, ax = plt.subplots()
 ```